dborisenko/dborisenko.github.io/_posts/2018-05-01-better-error-handling-with-coproduct-of-errors.md

 }
 ```

 Here we have polymorphic handler `ProcessingErrorHandler` which shows how we need to handle this concrete type of error.
-And in the end result you can just fold it `error.fold(ProcessingErrorHandler)`.
+And in the end result, you can just fold it `error.fold(ProcessingErrorHandler)`.

-Pay attention that if you forget to implement one of the handler in `ProcessingErrorHandler` (let's say caseWrongConfigException) your code will be *NOT* compilable (the error will be not so much readable: `could not find implicit value for parameter folder`).
+Pay attention that if you forget to implement one of the handlers in `ProcessingErrorHandler` (let's say caseWrongConfigException) your code will be *NOT* compilable (the error will be not so much readable: `could not find implicit value for parameter folder`).
 So, you MUST handle all your errors.
-You don't have another choice, otherwise your code will not compile.
+You don't have another choice, otherwise, your code will not compile.

-# Instead of conclusion
+# Instead of a conclusion

-In this post I tried to cover all cases of good error handling practices in Scala.
-I also tried to explain a way which is concise and simple to use and fits to all my needs and requirements.
+In this post, I tried to cover all cases of good error handling practices in Scala.
+I also tried to explain the way which is concise and simple to use and fits all my needs and requirements.
 I hope, I managed to convince the reader at least to give a try to this approach.

 All greetings for telling me about this approach go to my friends and former colleagues [Ievgen Garkusha](https://github.com/eugengarkusha) and Konstantin Spitsyn.
 Feel also free to check their solution [here](https://github.com/eugengarkusha/knowyourerrors).